 2. The count

 Depending on the count, baserunners are likely to take certain actions.
-With two strikes and two outs, they will take off upon the release of the pitch.
+With a full count and two outs, they will take off upon the release of the pitch.
 An umpire might add emphasis to a call if asked to rule on a checked swing that is strike three.
 Players or coaches will often ask a base umpire the count or number of outs.
 Knowing it improves credibility and creates a positive perception.
 If you don’t know the count, don’t hesitate to ask your partner.

 3. Who’s on first?